jauntywunderkind/pd-omnitool/README.md

-# Open Power Hub - Software Defined Flexible Power Routing USB-C Hub
+# PD OmniTool - Software Defined Flexible Power Routing USB-C Hub

-USB-C is a new wave of perhipheral connectivity for computer users.
-At the start of this very important new chapter for computing, the Flexible Powered Software Defined USB-C Hub (FPSDUCH) provides a highly flexible USB Power Delivery system and adequate data-through connectivity to present a novel, adaptable, compelling open source hardware design that gives users ongoing flexibility to adapt to, manipulate, & enrich themselves across the emerging USB-C technical ecosystem.
+By Jaunty Wunderkind <jaunty+wunder+kind+openpowerhuhb@eldergods.com>
+Draft, April 23rd 2018

+USB-C's arrival begins a new wave of perhipheral connectivity for computer users, one that grants devices the flexibility to send or receive power to what they are connected to.
+Thusfar, the use-cases permitted seem to be largely limited to two basic scenarios: a device plugged in to a wall charger or battery unit, or a device transfering power to another device.

+The Power Delivery OmniTool design proposed here aims to pioneer a drastically more open frontier for moving managing and monitoring power & transfer across multiple devices, both as a completely software-defined forward-specification-compatible richly-informative practical hub device with whichto connect a variety of devices & power systems, and as a scalable, flexible reference design for talking to USB Power Delivery devices.

 # The Challenges of Power Delivery Today